-Located within the beautiful new women’s area of the Diagnostic Imaging Department, St. Peter's Health mammography suites are furnished with full-field digital technology.
-Only St Peter’s provides all imaging, analysis and care in one place; that's continuity of care.
+Located within the beautiful new women’s area of the Diagnostic Imaging Department, St. Peter's Health mammography suites are furnished with full-field digital technology and all mammograms are completed on 3D machines.
+Only St Peter’s provides all imaging, analysis and care in one place, ensuring continuity of care for our patients.

 Hours: Monday through Friday: 7 a.m. to 6 p.m.

 At St. Peter’s Health, we have 3D mammograms (also known as tomosynthesis) and 3D stereotactic breast biopsy.

 We also offer a low-dose X-ray exam of the breast that aids in the early detection of breast cancer.
 It provides incredibly sharp, clear images that are instantly seen by the technologist to ensure a high quality picture.
 Careful study is made of each image including the use of Computer Aided Detection.

 - St. Peter’s Health has a complete breast health team on staff with a combined 130 years of mammography experience.

 - Mammography is available 11 hours a day, five days a week (7 a.m. to 6 p.m.
 Monday through Friday) for your scheduling convenience.

 - St. Peter's Health mammography technologists are all accredited though the American Registry of Radiological Technologists.